The Dark Side Of High Expectations: How Parental Pressure Can Harm A Child’s Development

 You will also ❤️ these:

-Effects Of Pressure From Family On Child
+Effects Of Parental Pressure On A Child To Succeed

 • Academic and athletic underperformance: Excessive pressure to excel academically or athletically can lead to a child feeling overwhelmed, which can lead to poor performance.